esamattis/piler/README.md

   * Tag rendering
   * Namespaces
   * Transparent preprocessor
-  * Push CSS changes to the browser using Socket.IO
+  * Push CSS changes to the browser using Socket.IO 0.9.x (not yet compatible with 1.0, but is planned)
   * Easy code sharing with server

 ## Awesome Asset Manager for Node.js